Epsom Derby & Oaks Betting Offers 2022

 Following the success of the Oaks Stakes in 1779 it was decided to issue another race the following year named after the host of the race, the 12th Earl of Derby.
 The first race was held on the 4th May 1780 over one mile and was won by Diomed owned by the then stewed of the Jockey Club, Sir Charles Bunbury.
 In 1784 the race was lengthened to 1 ½ miles and in 1787 the Earl of Derby himself saw success with his horse, Sir Peter Teazle.

 For most of its history the race was generally run midweek to coincide with the Epsom Fair, a day in which huge crowds would travel by rail from London to enjoy the Derby and other entertainment.
 This changed to the first Saturday in June in 1995 where it has remained since.
 As with the Oaks the race has always been run at Epsom downs except for during the two world wars where it was moved to Newmarket under the name ‘New Derby’.

 The race has always been synonymous with high society and celebrity.
 Parliament even had an adjournment in order that politicians could attend the race and famous names such as Charles Dickens were known to visit regularly.
-Lester Piggott is the most successful jockey winning the race 7 times between 1954 and 1983 and in 2014 Aiden O’Brien became the first to train three consecutive winners, he is also the leading trainer overall with 8 wins in the race, including Serpentine who won at 25/1 in 2020 leading the race from the front throughout and claiming a famous win by 6 lengths.
+Lester Piggott is the most successful jockey winning the race 7 times between 1954 and 1983.
+In 2014 Aiden O’Brien became the first to train three consecutive winners, he is also the leading trainer overall with 8 wins in the race, including Serpentine who won at 25/1 in 2020 leading the race from the front throughout and claiming a famous win by 6 lengths.